UMBE-LAB/CityBEM-Docs/docs/run_citybem.md

 ---

-## :material-upload: 6.
-After Running — Where Are the Results?
+## :material-upload: 5.
+After Running

 Each directory will generate: